lemocla/Which-way-is-up/documentation/features/features.md

    The shop will display all the artwork available for sale by displaying artwork images, title and pricing information.
 The user will be able to select categories of their choosing to browse artwork specific to their interest.
 The user will also be able to sort shop items by alphabetical order, pricing and collection in alphabetical order.

-   Once the user click on an item card, they will be redirected to the product page where all the information related to the artwork will be displayed.
+   Once the user click on an item name, they will be redirected to the artwork detail page where all the information related to the artwork will be displayed.

    From the shop pages, users will also be able to add an item to their shopping cart  and / or their wislist.
 Items added to users' wishlist will be displayed with a red heart icon (if user is logged in)

    Sale items will have their price striked through and a sale price will be displayed in red.
-A label will also feature on the image.
+A red label will also feature on the image.

    Out of stock items will feature an out of stock label and the add to cart button will be disabled.